josmar-crwdstffng/angular/tools/saucelabs/README.md

 If you are having trouble running Saucelabs tests locally you can contact [Joey Perrott](https://github.com/josephperrott) or [Greg Magolan](https://github.com/gregmagolan) for support.

 1. On OSX and Windows, you will also need to set `SAUCE_CONNECT` to the path of your `sc` binary (Sauce Connect Proxy).
-You will have to download Sauce Connect Proxy if you don't already have it downloaded.
+You will have to download Sauce Connect Proxy if you do not already have it downloaded.
-It's available on the SauceLabs website [here](https://wiki.saucelabs.com/display/DOCS/Downloading+Sauce+Connect+Proxy).
+It is available on the SauceLabs website [here](https://wiki.saucelabs.com/display/DOCS/Downloading+Sauce+Connect+Proxy).
 Unzip it and point the SAUCE_CONNECT env variable to the `sc` binary.

 ```
 export SAUCE_CONNECT=/{path_to_sc}/bin/sc
 ```

-Note: it will not work to use the Sauce Connect that's already in node_modules unless you are using Linux.
+Note: it will not work to use the Sauce Connect that is already in node_modules unless you are using Linux.
 Download the one above for other platforms.

 3. Once you have your environment variables set up, run the setup task in the root of the repo: